DavidSA06/DavidSA06.github.io/osa.md

 ### II CILCA (Second Congress Light, Science and Art)

-The congress aimed to create a multidisciplinary forum to disseminate, discuss and exchange knowledge of science and art around light, as a transversal axis.
-I participated in the student organizing committee of this congress.
-On this occasion Dr. Fansler, emeritus researcher, accompanied us.
+The Second Light, Science and Art Congress aimed to create a multidisciplinary forum to disseminate, discuss and exchange knowledge of science and art around light, as a transversal axis.
+I participated in the organizing student committee.
+Thanks to the resources provided annually to our chapter, I invited [Dr. Todd Fansler](https://erc.wisc.edu/staff/fansler-todd/), OSA researcher emeritus who gave the conference that opened the congress.

 <figure>
   <img
   src="https://imgur.com/7mIcKa7.jpg"
   alt="William Phillips">
-  <figcaption>Dr. Todd Fansler, emeritus researcher from the OSA</figcaption>
+  <figcaption>[Dr. Todd Fansler](https://erc.wisc.edu/staff/fansler-todd/), emeritus researcher from the OSA</figcaption>
 </figure>

 ### Events